 A 14th century relic of the Ottoman Empire's first attempt to conquer Istanbul, Anatolian Fortress is located on the Asian shore of Istanbul at the narrowest point of the Bosphorus strait.
 The Sultan Yildirim Bayezit built this fortress in 1393 on the ruins of a Byzantine temple dedicated to Zeus.
 It's much smaller in size when you compare with Rumelihisari fortress lying on the European side, just on the opposite.
-Today, Anadoluhisari is an open air museum with nothing much to see apart its walls and old wooden houses around it.
+Today, Anadoluhisari is restored and opened to visitors as an open air museum with its walls and old wooden houses around it.

 Sultan Mehmet the Conqueror built Rumeli Fortress in just four months in 1452 and directly opposite to Anadoluhisari fortress in preparation for the final attack on Constantinople (modern Istanbul), which led to the downfall of the Byzantine Empire.
 Until some years ago the fortress used to host many concerts and dramatic performances in its amphitheatre usually during the summer months.
 The fortress is open to the public as a museum everyday, except on Wednesdays.